zeek/zeek/examples/httpmonitor/index.rst

 ----------------------------

-The http.log file contains a summary of all HTTP requests and responses sent over a Bro-monitored network.
+The http.log file contains a summary of all HTTP requests and responses sent over a Zeek-monitored network.
 Here are the first few columns of ``http.log``::

     # ts          uid          orig_h        orig_p  resp_h         resp_p